 1. Play golf

-Marbella offers three main shopping areas for visitors.
-The Old Town is possibly the most beautiful place, with all kinds of boutiques dotted along narrow, white streets full of flowers.
-On the other side, there is Puerto Banús, one of the major shopping centres with great designer shops arranged around the marina designed in the purest Mediterranean style.
-Finally, we find La Cañada, a modern shopping centre in the north of the city.
-Considered one of the largest in Andalucia, it was elected Best Shopping Centre in Spain in 2003.
+Marbella is the most glamourous place on the Costa del Sol, so when we talk about shopping, the capital of the Costa del Sol is a must on any itinerary, both for the quality and diversity of its products.
+Marbella offers visitors three main shopping zones.
+The old town is possibly the most beautiful place with its wide range of boutiques dotted among its white, narrow, flower-filled streets.
+On the other side is Puerto Banús, which is one of the largest shopping centres with designer shops laid out around this marina designed in the purest Mediterranean style.
+Lastly, we have La Cañada, a modern shopping centre located in the northern part of town.
+It is considered one of the largest in Andalusia and in 2003 was chosen as Best Shopping Centre in Spain.

-On sunny winter days you can enjoy the terraces and the typical bar restaurants (“chiringuitos”) on the seafront.
-At night, it is ideal to get lost in the charming Plaza de los Naranjos in the centre of the old city, where you can discover the hundreds of tapas bars.
-Once again, Puerto Banús also has a good selection of restaurants that we shouldn’t miss.
+This city’s gastronomic offering is so magnificent that we suggest you try a different place and a new dish each day.
+You must visit the restaurants in the historic centre.
+On sunny winter days, you can enjoy the terraces and traditional beach bars by the sea.
+At night, it is ideal to get lost on the charming Plaza de los Naranjos in the town centre, where you can go tapas hopping in the hundreds of bars with many years of tradition.
+Once again, Puerto Banús also has a good selection of restaurants that you must visit.

 5. Nearby excursions